HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 Without assistance from an [election official](#electionofficial) or other person.

 \#vvsg
-## <a name="indirectselection"></a>indirect selection
-The mechanism by which a selection for a specific [contest option](#contestoption) automatically selects other linked [contest options](#contestoption).
-An example is a straight party selection that causes [indirect selections](#indirectselection) for all [contest options](#contestoption) of the identified party.

-\#vvsg
 ## <a name="informationsecurity"></a>information security
-Protecting information and information systems from unauthorized [access](#accessibility), use, disclosure, disruption, modification, or destruction in order to provide integrity, [confidentiality](#confidentiality), and availability.
+Protecting information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction in order to provide integrity, [confidentiality](#confidentiality), and availability.

 \#vvsg
 ## <a name="inspection"></a>inspection
-Examination of a product design, product, process, or installation and determination of its [conformity](#conformance) with specific requirements.
+Examination of a product design, product, process, or installation and determination of its conformity with specific requirements.

 \#vvsg
 ## <a name="interactionmode"></a>interaction mode